 - Eggs – crack the eggs into a plastic cup and mix.
 Once you are done with your “washing” apply the eggs while you finish bathing.
 Rinse thoroughly.

 - Mayonnaise – Apply as a conditioner while you wash, rinse out.

 - Olive Oil treatment – Once you have “washed” your hair, apply very warm olive oil to it, then wrap your hair in a towel (right out of the dryer is best) Let your hair soak for ten to twenty minutes.
 Wash out the olive oil with hot water, baking soda and then the vinegar rinse.

-Try these alternatives for a couple months and you will notice how wonderful your hair is and how much more time you have now that you aren’t spending so much of it messing with your hair.
+Try these alternatives when it comes to all natural shampoo and conditioner for a couple months and you will notice how wonderful your hair is and how much more time you have now that you aren’t spending so much of it messing with your hair.

 2 tsp аvосаdо oil